Oxygen depletion compared to carbon dioxide emissions.

-Natural gas burns 9.025 gigatonnes of oxygen per year
+Biofuel burns 0.04 gigatonnes of oxygen per year.

-TOTAL = 47.046 gigatonnes of oxygen burned per year by fossil fuels.
+TOTAL = 55.418 gigatonnes of oxygen burned/oxidized by fossil fuels per year.

 All these numbers fall into the expected range when compared to the scientific literature.
 “The global oxygen budget and its future projection” article in Science Bulletin, calculated an average of 21.23 gigatonnes of oxygen being burned per year from 1990-2005.
 And, eyeballing the chart it is about 46 gigatonnes per 2021.
 And going up to 100 gigatonnes by the year 2100.
 But these numbers include more factors than just fossil fuels.

 Follow some current thinking and lend some of your own.